htw-imi-showtime/showtime-website/content/ws21/bachelor/B3-Bachelor-project/_index.md

 project_id = "B3"

 # Properties for displaying the project in the project list
-card_image = "iconAllmende.png"
+card_image = "iconAllmende2.png"

 card_description = "Allmende is a web application that enables you to share experiences in nature with like-minded people using a unique approach.
 To what extent can social network structures and gamification contribute to improving the user experience and inspire as many people as possible for nature?"

-team = ["Anastasiia Reznichenko", "Antonia Kaufmann", "Jonas Osterkorn", "Lukas Glasmacher", "Nataliia Azarnykh", "Salim Alkhodor", "Seven Erdem", "To Uyen Nguyen"] supervisor = "David Müller"
+team = ["Anastasiia Reznichenko", "Antonia Kaufmann", "Jonas Osterkorn", "Lukas Glasmacher", "Nataliia Azarnykh", "Salim Alkhodor", "Sven Erdem", "To Uyen Nguyen"] supervisor = "David Müller"
 +++